-Christina Church is a Financial Recruiter and Social Media Marketing Trainer with 15+ years of experience working with recent college graduates as well as senior advisors in the financial industry.
-She graduated from Arizona State University with a degree in Communication and received her Internet Marketing Certificate from The University of San Francisco.
+Christina Church is a financial recruiter and social media marketing trainer with 15+ years of experience working with recent college graduates as well as senior advisors in the financial industry.
+She graduated from Arizona State University with a degree in communication and received her internet marketing certificate from the University of San Francisco.

-Christina advises Financial Advisors and recent college grads on how to use social networks to build relationships and deliver value.
+Christina advises financial advisors and recent college grads on how to use social networks to build relationships and deliver value.
 She spends her time speaking, blogging, writing articles and training.

-She has been known to spend her free time writing about herself in the 3rd person and lives in Phoenix, AZ with her husband, 2 daughters and a dog and a cat that could be for sale on any given day.
-She can be contacted by email at Christina.Church@NorthStarFinancial.com or by connecting with her on Linked In at www.linkedin.com/in/ChristinaChurch.
+She lives in Phoenix, AZ with her husband, two daughters and a dog and a cat that could be for sale on any given day.
+She can be contacted by email at Christina.Church@NorthStarFinancial.com or by connecting with her on LinkedIn.